PESugier/MPSG/Application/README.md

 ### Pleiotropy at gene-level (group)

-Two genes has been highlighted as pleiotropic by MPSG
+Two genes have been highlighted as pleiotropic by MPSG

 ``` r
 pleio_genes_names